Skip to content

 Framework References

-• EU AI Act Annex III — Eight high-risk use-case categories: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, and administration of justice.
+EU AI Act Annex III — Eight high-risk use-case categories: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, and administration of justice.
+Reference for Annex III scope determination.

-• NIST AI RMF 1.0 (NIST AI 100-1, 2023) — GOVERN 1.1, MAP 1.1, MAP 1.5, MAP 2.1.
-Organisational risk tolerance, context establishment, intended use specification, and go/no-go framing as a complementary governance layer for projects regardless of EU jurisdictional scope.
+NIST AI Risk Management Framework 1.0 (NIST AI 100-1, 2023) — GOVERN 1.1, MAP 1.1, MAP 1.5, MAP 2.1.
+Complementary governance layer for risk tolerance, context establishment, intended use specification, and go/no-go framing for projects regardless of EU jurisdictional scope.